heckj/SPISearch/README.md

 ## Contributing

-Pull requests are welcome.
+Pull requests and contributions are welcome.
+Please be considerate.
 I'm tracking my development plans (and progress) for this app with [GitHub Issues](https://github.com/heckj/SPISearch/issues), and progress with on [an SPISearch project board](https://github.com/users/heckj/projects/1).
-All submissions to the project are to be accepted under the MIT license.
+All submissions to the project are accepted under the MIT license.
+If you don't agree with this licensing of your submission, please don't make a pull request.

+The current code has some internal documentation, viewed within Xcode, by invoking `Product` `>` `Build Documentation`.